datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 # Supervised Learning

+## Explanatory Modelling and Preditive Modelling

 Supervised learning is a part of Machine Learning, which is concerned with **modelling** the relationship between a response variable $Y$ and a set of predictor variables $X$.

 There are two kinds of modelling - **explanatory** and **predictive**.
 In explanatory modelling, we are interested in understanding the causal relationship between $X$ and $Y$, while predictive modelling is concerned with predicting $Y$ using $X$ as predictors.

+## Loss Function and Risk Function
 From now on, we will concern ourself with predictive modelling.
 In the statistical view, predictive modelling can be viewed as *a problem of function estimation*.
 The prediction accuracy of the function is measured using a **loss function**, which measures the discrepancy between a prediction and the true outcome.

 $$L(y, f(x))$$